 That means a systematic way of determining priorities backed up by a transparent way of sharing that information.

-So when you’re developing a marketing strategy, you need to be all in.
+So when you’re developing an Agile marketing strategy, you need to be all in.
 If 20% of your resources and attention are still going to something that’s not going to help you achieve your strategic goals, you’re simply going to be less likely to achieve them.

 For example, if you’re running a digital ad campaign that’s getting decent results but is totally unrelated to your new strategic objectives, it shouldn’t continue running!
 Simply put, if that strategic objective isn’t your number one priority then it’s not a real strategic objective.